nucleos/nucleos-twig-extensions/README.md

 ### Enable the Bundle

-Then, enable the bundle by adding it to the list of registered bundles in `bundles.php` file of your project:
+Then, enable the bundle by adding it to the list of registered bundles in `config/bundles.php` file of your project:

 ```php
 // config/bundles.php